 I am one of the executors and I should prefer to have you present without the church wardens because in my opinion the quieter these things are the better it is - but having intimated as much to you, I will leave you to arrange it as you and the church wardens may think best

-Emily were buried at St Helens Church, Alveston, Gloucester (memorial inscriptions via internet)
+Emily was buried at St Helens Church, Alveston, Gloucester (memorial inscriptions via internet)

 On 24 February 1901 John Cullimore writes again to Rev'd Langley